catincaaat/catincaaat/README.md

 - 👋 Hi, I’m @catincaaat
-- 👀 I’m interested in analysis, machine learning, big data, process automation.
+- 👀 I’m interested in development, process automation.
-- 🌱 I’m currently learning python, pandas, numpy, tensorflow and algorithms.
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate as an intern.
+- 💞️ I’m looking to collaborate as an flask+fastAPI developer.
 - 📫 How to reach me ...

 <!---